 Characteristics of a stream

-As it was mentioned in my last article, Java Streams have these main characteristics:
+As it was mentioned in my last article, streams have these main characteristics:

 - Declarative paradigm